 Shortly after Fyodorvich’s article, Lysenko published his first real scientific paper.
 He had developed a hypothesis was that plants required “a determinant quantity of heat” to reach the various stages of their development.
 To prove this hypothesis, he had been making detailed observations of the temperature and then trying to use those observations to derive formulae which could be used to determine the best temperatures to maintain for each stage of a plant’s development.

 Agricultural scientists largely ignored Lysenko’s paper, and rightly so.
-It provided no new insights, party because the author was ignorant of all previous research that had been done on the problem, and partly because his math skills were terrible and several basic mistakes rendered his formulae useless.
+It provided no new insights, partly because the author was ignorant of all previous research that had been done on the problem, and partly because his math skills were terrible and several basic mistakes rendered his formulae useless.
 At least the pages and pages of raw observational data were useful.
 In general, it was treated like a C- paper — a good start, but try maybe try harder next time.

 Well, try harder next time he did.
 While he was gathering data, Lysenko noticed that winter wheat would prematurely produce shots after a brief exposure to the cold and damp.
-Building off his idea of “a determinant quantity of heat heat,” he wondered if this could be used to speed up the growth process of winter wheat.
+Building off his idea of “a determinant quantity of heat,” he wondered if this could be used to speed up the growth process of winter wheat.

 If you’re wondering why this is important, well, welcome to the club.
 I read book after book and paper after paper and only one bothered to really explain it in simple terms.
 To make a long story short, winter wheat has a long growing period that spans several seasons.
 That long growing period means there’s a greater chance of crop loss, and means that you can really only plant winter wheat in temperate regions which don’t have bitter winters.
 Spring wheat, on the other hand, has a short growing period which is less risky and suitable for more climates.
 The downside is that the yield for a crop spring wheat is a lot smaller than that of winter wheat.